To better serve & support Indigenous People.

-Cross Cultural Awareness Training
+Cross Cultural Awareness Training.

-Purpose of the Cultural Awareness Training Program
+Purpose of the training

 - Be provided reading materials and lectures to expand their knowledge base of the Original peoples cultures.